 What are breast implants made of?

 There are different types of breast implants.
 Saline breast implants are filled with sterile salt water, providing a uniform shape, firmness and feel.
 Gummy bear breast implants are filled with silicone gel.
 The gel is a little thicker and more cohesive than traditional silicone gel implants.
 They also feel a bit more like natural breast tissue.
+A newer type of breast implant is the structured implant, which is essentially a saline implant but with a layered silicone shell that makes it feel like a gummy bear.
 So, which breast implants are the best ones to use for my breast augmentation surgery?

 Silicone and saline implants differ in material and consistency.
 Silicone implants are often preferred because of their natural look and feel.
 The silicone filling is much like natural breast tissue and fat so generally the end result looks and feels natural.
 A disadvantage is that you will need a slightly longer incision to introduce the implant (4-4.5 cm), and you often don’t know if it ruptures, which can be problematic.